 3. Use Firsts and Lasts

 Your Old Brain is also strongly influenced by firsts and lasts, beginnings and endings.
 The Old Brain is constantly on the alert for the unexpected – things that break the pattern that it’s used to.
-That means that your first big opportunity in your messaging is to take advantage of the time when the Old Brain is naturally paying attention – the beginning of your message.
+That means that your first big opportunity in your message is to take advantage of the time when the Old Brain is naturally paying attention – the beginning of your message.

 The neuromarketing lesson: You want to start with a grabber.
 And you need to close hot.